jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 7: (28:09 + 1:44 = 29:53, rank 3703)

+Nice to have a proper non-tail recursive problem.
+I lost a bit of time on parsing the input.
+If I was smarter I'd have just throw `.split` at it, but fool me thought I'd use a regex.
+It looks like a regex along the lines of `"""(\d+): (?: (\d+))*"""` should do the trick, but Java's regex implementation doesn't support matching repeated patterns.
+Maybe I was thinking of .NET regex, because I was sure this sort of thing was possible.

+The logic fell out easily enough once I reverted to using linked lists instead of `Array`s.
+Scala doesn't treat `Array` as a first-class `Seq`, so it fails to pattern match `a :: b :: tail`.
+I'm usually averse to anything linked list, given the ridiculous per-element overhead they incur, but they do fit this puzzle quite well.
+I didn't bother optimising `possibles` to avoid the concatenation, since the size of the results was fairly small.

+Nice touch including some `Long`s in the puzzle input.
+Let's just hope they pop in some `BigInt`s sometime soon!

 ## Day 6: (48:06 + 1:21:49 = 2:09:55, rank 7725)

 Plenty of fiddly detail to contend with today.
 I can see how doing these